jtarchie/sqlettuce-go-archived/README.md

 # Sqlettus

 **Redis-like** service with SQLite as a backend.
-A playful fusion of SQLite and Redis to offer in-memory data structure store capabilities with the persistent storage of SQLite.
+A playful fusion of SQLite and Redis offers in-memory data structure store capabilities with the persistent storage of SQLite.

 ## Features